jac307/MediaArtTutorials/IARTS1T03/WT-W3.md

 ## Objective

-Build on your **Week 1 spatial scene** by introducing the **camera as a spatial body**.
+Build on your Week 1–2 geometric scene by treating the camera as an **embodied witness**.
-This activity focuses on how meaning is produced through **camera position, framing, composition, and blocking for camera**.
+This activity focuses on how **point of view (POV)** creates a relationship to space through: **Framing • Composition • Distance & Layers • Blocking for camera**.

-You will move from **space → camera intention → multiple points of view**, learning how cinematic space is **constructed**.
+This week, you will work with **multiple cameras** to compare how different viewpoints produce different meanings.

 <div style="color: gray; font-style: italic; margin-bottom: 1em;">
 Tutorial time may be used to begin or complete this activity depending on your tutorial day.
 Some work is expected outside of class.